 Holy Temple Pond

 Panchatheertham is the holy temple pond.
 A notable feature of the temple is that there is no temple well.
-An old aqueduct transports water to the temple through an aqueduct from a jungle stream.
+An old stone aqueduct transports water to the temple from a jungle stream.

 The temple conducts religious rites for departed souls.
 By carrying out the rites, devotees believe that liberation of the departed souls is absolute.
 The main deity is Lord Maha Vishnu in the form of Chaturbhuja (with four arms).
 There are also deities of Ganapathy and Nagam.

 Poojas begin at day break at Papanasini, the holy stream which originates from Brahmagiri Hill.
 The stream lies 1 km to northwest of the temple.
 On the way to Papanasini, devotees will step over boulders and rocks.
 The belief is that that a dip in the cool waters of the stream washes away all sins.

 It is not unusual to see by the roadside wild animals like elephants, gaur, deer, wild dogs, wild boar and may be the elusive tiger.
 Many types of birds can be spotted.
 Single male elephants are often aggressive and travellers should maintain a safe distance from them.